Chapter 5. COM Servers

 However, Microsoft permits you to redistribute the standard

-component category manager (comcat.dll
+component category manager (comcat.dll) with your

 application.